-She said that while Malaysia has hybrid floating and land-based solar projects, the Chereh Dam facility will be the first fully floating solar project of its kind in the country.
+Furthermore, she noted that while Malaysia had hybrid floating and land-based solar projects, the Chereh Dam facility will be the first fully floating solar project of its kind in the country.

-"This project will demonstrate Malaysia's capability to deliver large-scale renewable energy projects using innovative technologies such as floating solar," she said.
+"This project will demonstrate Malaysia's capability to deliver large-scale RE projects using innovative technologies such as floating solar."